Rajpratik71/Mininet-wiki/FAQ.md

 Yes, you can!

-First, log in to the VM in its console window (i.e. type directly into the VM window without using `ssh`.)
-Then, install `xinit` (and its dependencies) and a window manager of your choice (I picked `flwm` because it's small - you may prefer `metacity` or some other window manager):
+First, log in to the VM in its console window (i.e. type directly into the VM window without using `ssh`) and make sure `apt` is up to date:

+    sudo apt-get update

+Then, install the desktop environment of your choice.

-    sudo apt-get install xinit flwm
+    sudo apt-get install xinit <environment>

+where `<environment>` is your GUI environment of choice.
+Some options:

+* `lxde`: a reasonably compact and and fast desktop environment
+* `flwm`: a smaller but more primitive desktop environment
+* `ubuntu-desktop`: the full, heavyweight Ubuntu Unity desktop environment

 Then, you can start X11 in the VM console window using